 These are the advantages to hire SGMYTAXI to Yong Peng from Singapore:

 - Direct pick-up at your doorstep in Singapore and direct drop-off in Yong Peng or any other destination in Johor

 - You choose the time and location in Singapore for pick-up

 - No need to get off the car at the Singapore-Malaysia custom clearance

-- Reliable and experienced drivers will ensure your safety and provide best services they can offer
+- Reliable and experienced drivers will ensure your safety and provide the best services they can offer

 - Spacious seat and ample space for leg and luggage

 - Provides well-maintained fleets that can accommodate up to 10 passengers

 - Suitable for family with small children and elderly or group of friends